5 Mins Read

 Invested in: New York’s MyForest Foods and San Francisco’s Nobell Foods.
 MyForest recently rebranded from Atlast Foods and looks to make bacon from mycelium.
 Nobell specialises in soy-based vegan cheese that properly melts.

 Vegan or not?: Yes.
 Downey Jr. confirmed he had gone fully plant-based at a film premiere in 2020.
 He cited a love for legumes as a driving force.

-Bonus extra fact: Downey Jr. has just announced he is co-authoring a book about eliminating carbon emissions from diets.
+Bonus extra fact: Downey Jr. announced in April that he is co-authoring a book about eliminating carbon emissions from diets.

 3. Snoop Dogg